fredfeng/CS292C/projects/proj2/README.md

 The file [lib/solver/dpll.ml](./lib/solver/dpll.ml) contains a complete implementation of the DPLL algorithm, minus the implementation of boolean constraint propagation (BCP), to be implemented in [lib/solver/bcp.ml](./lib/solver/bcp.ml).
 You should read the documentation for the `Bcp` module in the HTML documentation or in [lib/solver/bcp.mli](./lib/solver/bcp.mli) to understand what you need to implement.

 Your tasks are:
-1. Implement the function `val status : Eval.t -> Clause.t -> status` to determine the status of a **clause**: either satisfied (all literals evaluate to true), unsatisfied (all literals evaluate to false), unit (all but one literal evaluate to false, and the remaining literal evaluates to `None`), or unknown (none of the above).
+1. Implement the function `val status : Eval.t -> Clause.t -> status` to determine the status of a **clause**: either satisfied (at least one literal evaluates to true), unsatisfied (all literals evaluate to false), unit (all but one literal evaluate to false, with the remaining literal being unassigned), or unknown (none of the above).

    *Hint:* You may find the following functions helpful: [`List.partition3_map`](https://ocaml.org/p/base/v0.16.3/doc/Base/List/index.html#val-partition3_map), [`Set.to_list`](https://ocaml.org/p/base/v0.16.3/doc/Base/Set/index.html#val-to_list), and `Eval.lit`.